freon4dsl/create-freon-languages/languages/Expressions/README.md

-This project is used in /Documentation/Customizations.
+This project is used in examples/interpreter of the Freon documentation site.

-It contains custom typer and validator
+It contains a custom interpreter.